The Lung Nodule Program

 No doubt, a diagnosis of pulmonary nodules can cause great fear, anxiety and stress.
 It's not always necessary to surgically remove a lesion only to discover it's benign.
 You can now be evaluated, carefully monitored and treated through the Lung Nodule Program.
 Studies show that careful surveillance can eliminate unnecessary surgery and diagnose lung cancer at a curable stage.

 The Lung Nodule Program is one of only a handful of programs in the country and the first in the Philadelphia region.

 The goal of the lung nodule program is two-fold:

 - Catch lung cancer early when it is most treatable

-Penn's Lung Nodule Program is staffed by a multidisciplinary team of thoracic surgeons, medical oncologists, thoracic radiologists and advanced practice nurses.
-Patients receive an initial consultation with a Penn thoracic surgeon who may then refer them to the lung nodule program.
+The Lung Nodule Program is staffed by a highly skilled team of thoracic surgeons, medical oncologists, thoracic radiologists and advanced practice nurses.
+You'll receive an initial consultation with a Penn thoracic surgeon who may then refer you to the lung nodule program.

-The lung nodule program evaluates patients within a week of referral.
+The lung nodule program evaluates patients within a week of referral, following your diagnosis.
 The appointment includes: